bkrajendra/frontend-jetpack/README.md

 ## Confluxsys Jet Pack for UI

-Collection if extensions for Frontend development from https://github.com/viatsko/awesome-vscode
+Collection of extensions for Frontend development from https://github.com/viatsko/awesome-vscode

 ## Included Extensions
 ```